MAINTENANCE MECHANIC SENIOR

 LOCATION OF POSITION

-There are several positions available within the Facilities Operations & Maintenance Division of the Department of General Services at facilities located in Arbutus/Catonsville, Baltimore City, Essex/Rosedale and Salisbury, Maryland.
+Positions are available within the Facilities Operations & Maintenance Division of the Department of General Services at facilities located in Arbutus/Catonsville, Baltimore City, Ellicott City, Leonardtown and Westminster, Maryland.
+However, the list created from this recruitment may also be used to fill other vacancies, in this classification, as they arise.

 Main Purpose of Job